het-tanis/prolug-labs/Linux-Labs/06.5-tmux-commands/step1/text.md

 ctrl + b and ,
 ```

-Move between the windows by number
+Move between windows in your session by number

 ```plain
 ctrl+b and 0
 ```

-View all sessions and windows move with your arrow keys and press `enter` to select your window.
+View all sessions and their associated windows and panes.
+Move with your arrow keys and press `enter` to select your window.

 ```plain
 ctrl+b and w